A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 \paragraph{Kinematic coverage of lepton pair production}

-As is well-known, at leading order (LO) the cross section for Drell-Yan (DY) lepton pair production is given by the following expression:
+As is well known, at leading order (LO) the cross section for DY lepton pair production in a collision of two nucleons $A$ and $B$ is given by the following expression:

-where $e_i$ is the electric charge of the quark (in units of $e$) and the sum runs over all active quark flavors.
+where $e_i$ is the electric charge of the quark (in units of $e$) and the sum runs over all active quark flavours.
 Therefore, it is clear that this process provides information on the (light) quark sea.
-Existing DY data which are used in global PDF analyses come from fixed target experiments at Fermilab (E866/NuSea, E605) and the LHC.
+Existing DY data which are used in global PDF analyses come from fixed-target experiments at Fermilab (E866/NuSea, E605) and the LHC.